 McAllister Park has 1.5 acres set aside for dogs, which include a covered picnic area and walking trail.

-You can expect mild winters and hot summers in this part of Texas.
-Mild is the key word as tornadoes, hurricanes, earthquakes, and wild fires are rare.
-The coldest month is January with an overnight average temperature of 38°F. The highest temps occur In August with a daily daytime high of 94°F.
+You can expect mild winters and extremely hot summers in this part of Texas.
+While tornadoes and wildfires are rare, the biggest threat of severe weather in Alamo City is flooding.
+When it rains hard in San Antonio downtown and several other areas are known to flood, making commutes treacherous.
+The coldest month is January with an overnight average temperature of 38°F. The highest temps occur in August with daily temperatures into the 100’s.

 Customs and Traditions

 - Fiesta San Antonio is a 10-day annual celebration in the spring.
 It started in 1891 as a one-parade event as a way to honor the memory of the heroes of the Alamo and the Battle of San Jacinto.
 It has evolved into one of this nation’s premier festivals with an economic impact of more than $284 million for the Alamo City.

 - San Antonio Stock Show & Rodeo has events all year long.
 The Rodeo is sanctioned by the Professional Rodeo Cowboys Association (PRCA) and the Women’s Professional Rodeo Association (WPRA) and kicks off in February.
 In addition to the rodeo, there is Brickfest LIVE! – a LEGO Fan Experience built to inspire, educate, and entertain with LEGO bricks.
 The Ultimate BMX Stunt Show Experience is an exciting show featuring one of the Best BMX Stunt Show Teams in the Nation!
 Brad’s World Reptiles includes some of the most beautiful and exotic animals in the world!

 Choke Canyon State Park

 On the shores of a 26,000-acre reservoir about two hours south of San Antonio – boating, fishing, birding, hiking trails, camping and breeding alligators!